kagux/ex_debug_toolbar/README.md

   Contributions in the form of bug reports, pull requests, or thoughtful discussions in the GitHub issue tracker are welcome!

 # TODO
-- [ ] Ability to add custom messages to toolbad
+- [ ] Add custom messages to toolbar
 - [ ] Decorator for functions to time them
 - [ ] System info panel
 - [ ] Help/Docs Panel